The Choice to Medicate for ADHD: A Clinician’s Guide to Navigating Parental Concerns

 If a child finds medication useful, they’re dependent on it in the same way that a person with a broken leg depends on crutches or a wheelchair ramp.
 A medication is useful if it helps a child execute what they need to do — not if they achieve a high off of it.

 Here’s another helpful analogy: Sleep is incredibly important and healthy because that’s what keeps us functioning.
-If we did not sleep, we would notice the difference, and we would crave sleep it — but that doesn’t mean we’re addicted to it.
+If we did not sleep, we would notice the difference, and we would crave sleep it — but that doesn’t mean we’re hooked on it.
 It’s that our brain and our body need it.
 That’s what medication aims to do — by buffering the parts of an individual’s neurology that aren’t working in ways that are ultimately helpful.

 ADHD Medication Concern: Aren’t Natural Treatments Better?